-The Swiss Reporting and Analysis Centre for Information Assurance (MELANI) is the Swiss Government's basis for the protection of Critical Information Infrastructure.
-It consists of three main separate entities: The Federal Strategy Unit for Information Technology (FSUIT) within the Federal Department of Finance has the strategic lead over MELANI.
-The GovCERT.ch within the FSUIT provides MELANIs technical expertise, while the Operations and Information Centre within the Federal Intelligence Service (FIS), located in the Federal Department of Defence, Civil Protection and Sports (DDPS), operates MELANIs operational tasks.
+For the information exchange in cases of imminent threats involving information and communication technologies against the Swiss National Critical Infrastructure (NCI), the Reporting and Analysis Centre for Information Assurance (MELANI) is the Swiss Government's information sharing platform: The Federal IT Steering Unit (FITSU) within the Federal Department of Finance has the strategic lead over MELANI.
+The GovCERT.ch within the FITSU provides MELANIs technical expertise, while the Operations and Information Centre within the Federal Intelligence Service (FIS), located in the Federal Department of Defence, Civil Protection and Sports (DDPS), operates MELANIs operational tasks.
 MELANIs customer-base or target-group are private companies and government bodies which are considered part of Switzerland's national critical infrastructure (NCI), and rely on or provide, network services.
 They recruit from various sectors, such as finance, energy, transportation, industry and government.
 The public private partnership (PPP) between MELANI and these NCI is heavily based on confidentiality, trust and mutual information exchange between the NCI and MELANI on one hand, and intra-sector information sharing between the NCIs.